mrthn01/Pusula_Murathan_Elcuman/README.md

-# Pusula Case Study: Patient Treatment Analysis
+# Pusula Talent Academy Data Science Intern Case Study

+* **Owner:** Murathan Elcuman
+* **Mail Address**: mrthelcuman@gmail.com

 ## 1. Project Overview

-This project involves the exploratory data analysis (EDA) and preprocessing of a patient dataset provided in an Excel file (`dataset.xlsx`).
+This project involves the exploratory data analysis (EDA) and preprocessing of a patient dataset provided in a file.
 The primary goal is to clean, understand, and transform the data into a suitable format for machine learning tasks, such as predicting treatment duration.

 The analysis covers several key stages:
 * **Data Sanity Check:** Initial inspection for data quality, duplicates, and missing values.